Private schools vs. public schools

 Everyone pays taxes, so you are already supporting the public school system.
 Why pay for both, you might ask yourself?
 The fact is that in numerous provinces and states, you can get tax breaks when you send your child to private school over a public school.
 This tax break can come in many different forms depending on what state or province you are in.

 Most private school parents view the "dollars and cents question" as a materialistic reduction.
-For example, for Jewish or Christian parents, a private school that bolsters religious faith offers something invaluable.
+For example, for Jewish, Christian, or Catholic parents, a private school that bolsters religious faith offers something invaluable.
 Parents of Waldorf or Montessori school students feel much the same.

 Depending on what kind of private school you decide on, tuition can range from $4,000 per year up to more than $100,000.
 Public school costs nothing, of course.
 Is it more important to you to spend the money on private school tuition versus having money to treat your kids well in other respects?
 How much are you willing to sacrifice?
 Do you think the best things in life are free – or do you believe you get what you pay for?

-Private schools are allowed to expel students and can choose not to allow certain students admittance.
+Private schools are allowed to expel students and can choose not to allow certain students admision.
 In fact, many private schools are difficult to get into.
-Public schools allow all students, regardless of religious creed, academic abilities or any other factor.
+Public schools allow all students, regardless of religious creed, academic abilities, or any other factor.

 Student population at private vs. public school